-Shamas Rugby Foundation (SRF) was set up by Azim Deen, a leading Kenyan businessman, in June 2012.
+Shamas Rugby Foundation was set up by Mr. Azim Deen, in June 2012.

 Rugby gives children a positive outlet to display their talent.
 SRF prides itself on the way we encourage and support our children to learn new sporting and life skills.
 We instill confidence in the children to go and make decisions on the pitch, not being afraid of making mistakes, so that they learn in a positive and supportive environment.
 By changing the way children think, we can have a positive impact on their attitudes and behaviors, and help them become better people and contribute more to their communities.